What To-Do & Not-Do After an Accident When You’re at Fault

 Document the Scene & Call Your Insurance Company

-- The names and contact information of all the drivers, cyclists, and pedestrians involved in the accident
+- The names, contact information, and insurance information of all the drivers, cyclists, and pedestrians involved in the accident

 - The names and contact information of anyone who witnessed the accident or happened to capture it with their phone